Open today from 09:00 until 17:00

-Discover the captivating Hoya (Wax Plant) at Boma Garden Centre in Kentish Town, prized for its glossy succulent-like leaves and clusters of fragrant, star-shaped flowers.
+Discover the captivating Hoya (Wax Plant) at Boma Garden Centre in Kentish Town, prized for its glossy succulent-like leaves and clusters of fragrant, star-shaped flowers (often described as waxy pink flowers and sometimes called porcelain flowers).
+Its attractive foliage and fragrant flowers make it a perfect choice for indoor gardeners seeking an exotic, must-have houseplant.
 Ideal for bright indoor spaces, Hoyas thrive on shelves, plant stands and hanging planters, where their trailing or climbing growth adds natural elegance.

 Easy to care for and long-lived, they suit both beginners and collectors, offering beauty and character with minimal maintenance.
 At Boma, we stock a curated range of Hoya varieties and provide expert guidance on light, watering, feeding and how to encourage those sought-after blooms.